Tuning Higher Order Structure in Colloidal Fluids: Results

 \subsection{Cluster Orientation}

-It is an interesting observation that even at zero dipole strength some minimum energy of dipolar clusters (such as 10PAA at $\phi =0.3$) are present in our system (Fig. \ref{figOrientation}).
-This enables us to investigate further into the orientation of these clusters using our method described above in Sec. \ref{sectionOrientation}.
-Since the dipolar interactions of the individual particles are aligned along the direction of the electric field it is reasonable that the anisotropic clusters found by the TCC algorithm also show preferred orientation after the field is switched on.
-This we find for all the anisotropic clusters for which we have sufficient statistics, 8O, 9PAA, 9S, 10PAA, 11O and 12O as shown in Fig. \ref{figOrientation}.
+We have observed that even at zero dipole strength, some of the minimum energy dipolar clusters (such as 10PAA at $\phi =0.3$) are present in our system [Fig.~\ref{figTCCPopulationA}(f)].
+Now the dipolar--Lennard--Jones clusters that we consider (Fig.~\ref{figTCCClusters}) are aligned with the dipolar interactions, and thus with the electric field.
+It is therefore reasonable to suppose that the clusters might exhibit some alignment with the field, and that this would increase as a function of field strength.

+We therefore probe the orientation of some dipolar--Lennard--Jones clusters using our method described above in Sec.~\ref{sectionOrientation}.
+The principle is illustrated in Fig.~\ref{figOrientation}(a) and (b).
+Here, renderings of experimental data where clusters identified as 10PAA for volume fraction $\phi=0.3$ are shown.
+In the case of zero field strength [Fig.~\ref{figOrientation}(a)], no preference in cluster orientation is seen.
+For $\gamma=54$ [Fig.~\ref{figOrientation}(b)], we see that the clusters have oriented with the field.
+We now explore this phenomenon quantitatively.
+In Fig.~\ref{figOrientation}(c) and (d), for volume fractions $\phi=0.1$ and $0.3$ we plot the degree of alignment with the field for experimental data (data points) and simulation (lines).

+We begin our analysis with $\phi=0.1$ [Fig.~\ref{figOrientation}(c)].
+As exemplified by 8O (for which we have the best statistics), there is a trend towards more alignment with the field as its strength is increased.
+The experimental data in general shows an increase in alignment, while for the simulations, 9PAA, 10PAA and 12O show some non-monotonicity in their response to the field.
+Turning to the case of higher volume fraction, in Fig.~\ref{figOrientation}(d), we see a similar behaviour.
+Experimental data all show an increase in alignment with the field.
+Contrasting with this, in the simulations, 11O even seems to approach to $\langle P_2(\cos \psi) \rangle = -1/2$, the case for alignment in the $xy$ plane.
+This may be due to the cluster being identified in the bct crystal in which it may lie perpendicular to the field.